marowid/presentations/MTL_Whitepaper.md

 ## MTL Concept

 Mesh twin learning is a concept we figured out in PGS Software in response to our customers needs.
 Three main points behind it are:
-- we use digital twins to develop a dicital representation of a physical production line environment
+- we use digital twins to develop a digital representation of a physical production line environment
-- we have IoT Edge deployed, utilizing fog computing principles having small TensorFlowLite model being run next to devices or on the factory IoT gateway
+- we have IoT Edge deployed, utilizing fog computing principles having small machine learning model being run next to devices or on the factory IoT gateway
-- instead of sending a full real time data data stream we export a TensorFlowLite model and send the data in batches in some later time or not at all
+- instead of sending a full real time data data stream we export a machine learning model and send the data in batches in some later time or not at all
 - we keep a digital twin representation of the whole production line in the cloud, and have the models from different factories compete there
 - we are using reinforcement learning in the cloud to train even beter models
 - the best models are then pused to production back on the edge
 - in order to speed up the advancements process we are using micro optimization strategies by introducing small changes in single production parameters and observing the results, choosing the correct parameters and optimizations step is based on the simulations run in the cloud utilizing a digital twin and prediction models
-- we utilize automation and managed services from cloud providers, which means there is no need of buildin a new IT department to maintain such solution
+- we utilize automation and managed services from cloud providers, which means there is no need of building a new IT department to maintain such solution

 In MTL we use four different levels of digital twins: single component, asset, system and process.